Engee documentation

 Details

-Maximum differential pressure of the damper check valve.
+The maximum pressure drop of the damper check valve.
 This parameter sets the upper pressure limit so that the system pressure remains realistic.

 Dependencies

-To use this parameter, select the Cylinder B end cushioning checkbox.
+To use this option, check the box Cylinder B end cushioning.

 Default value